 - Next, follow the "Linking a Program using a Monitor" steps below to run a Program on your PC/Mac.

-Linking devices & PINs for Running Programs (via Computer monitor/Smart TV or Android TV)
+Linking devices & PINs for Running Programs (via Computer monitor/Smart TV)

 After you create your Programs you can run them on specific devices by linking them via a PIN code.
 This method also enables you to display the same Program on multiple devices (in these cases, you will still have to link the devices individually, so the Program will not be playing in sync across all of them, but the content being displayed will be the same).